 Whichever network or call plan you choose, these types of numbers aren’t usually included as part of your call allowance:

 You can check what each network provider charges for these premium service calls in their pricing guide or general terms and conditions.
+Our guide to call charges can also help.

 To find out more about PRS including how to check and block a number or make a complaint, visit comreg.ie who regulate these services.